shyamsunder007/Mu-Sigma_OJ/v1/sample_assignment.md

     │   │   └── output10.txt
     │   ├── desc.md
     │   └── Problem2.pdf
-    ├── p3
-    │   └── desc.md
     └── SampleAssignment.pdf

 Problem 1 uses "Tester" method for checking output.
 So it has a file `tester.cpp` (the Tester Script)

 Problem 2 uses "Output Comparison" method for checking output.
 So it has two folders `in` and `out` containing test cases.

-Problem 3 is an "Upload-Only" problem.

 ## Sample Solutions